Just off the motorway: family-friendly stops on M5 near Bristol

 The Wave

-Location: Just off the motorway junction 17/19 of the M5 (entrance opposite Bristol Golf Club), Wild Place, Blackhorse Hill, Bristol BS10 7TP
+Location: Just off the motorway junction 17/19 of the M5 (entrance opposite Bristol Golf Club), Bristol Zoo Project, Blackhorse Hill, Bristol BS10 7TP

 Lemur walkthrough at Wild Place Bristol